 Surface Pro screen dimming problem

 One of the most prominent problems has much to do with the Surface Pro 4.
-You see, there are times when the device will suffer from screen dimming issues, and this can be a real annoyance, especially for those who use their device on a regular basis.
+You see, there are times when the device will suffer from screen dimming issues, and this can be a real annoyance, especially for those who use their device regularly.

 1] Check for Updates

-It makes sense, to begin with checking for updates because Microsoft tends to release updates on the regular when it comes down to its Surface line of products.
+It makes sense, to begin with checking for updates because Microsoft tends to release updates regularly when it comes down to its Surface line of products.
 To check for the latest Windows Updates, navigate to Settings > Updates & Security, then click on the check for updates option.

-If you’re lucky, you might even come across a new update from Intel themselves since the core components came from that company.
+If you’re lucky, you might even come across a new update from Intel themselves since the core components come from that company.

 Now, if you’re more interested in updating the graphics card driver, go to Device Manager and check from there.
 Just click on the Cortana button, type Device Manager Settings in the search box, then click on the option when it makes itself available.

-Alternatively, you can visit the Intel website to manually download the latest Intel graphics driver.
+Alternatively, you can visit the Intel website to download the latest Intel graphics driver manually.

-2] Did the problem appear after updating Windows 10?
-Let’s roll-back
+2] Did the problem appear after updating Windows 11/10?
+Let’s rollback

 Launch the Settings app by clicking on the Windows Key + I, then select Updates & Security > Windows Update.
 From there, navigate to Update History > Uninstall Updates.
-Locate the latest update installed, and simply remove it.
+Locate the latest Update installed, and remove it.

-If the problem started after a feature upgrade, you may want to consider a Rollback.
+If the problem started after a feature upgrade, you might want to consider a Rollback.

 3] Adaptive Brightness on?
 Turn it off

-To turn off adaptive brightness, fire up Cortana and search for power options.
-When it pops up in the search query, click on Power Options then choose your power plan, and finally click on Change Plan Settings.
+To turn off adaptive brightness, fire up Windows search, and then search for power options.
+When it pops up in the search query, click on Power Options, then choose your power plan, and finally click on Change Plan Settings.

-The next step, then, is to navigate to Change Advanced Power Settings, then Display > Enable Adaptive Brightness.
+The next step is to navigate to Change Advanced Power Settings, then Display > Enable Adaptive Brightness.
 From here, change Plugged In and On Battery to off, and that’s it.
 Click OK, restart your computer, and move on.